swiftlang/swift-evolution/proposals/NNNN-isolated-default-values.md

 The above `useDefaultClosure` function has a default argument value that is a closure literal.
 The closure body calls a `@MainActor`-isolated function synchronously, therefore the closure itself must be `@MainActor` isolated.

-Note that the inferred actor isolation of a closure literal can never be an actor instance based on the following two properties:
+Note that the only way for a closure literal in a default argument to be isolated to an actor instance is for the isolation be written explicitly with an isolated parameter.
+The inference algorithm will never determine the isolation to be an actor instance based on the following two properties:

 1. To be isolated to an actor instance, a closure must either have its own (explicit) isolated parameter or capture an isolated parameter from its enclosing context.
 2. Closure literals in default arguments cannot capture values.